 Julia Kasten is very excited to start her first season with Te Deum!
 She currently attends school at the University of Missouri-Kansas City and is working towards the completion of a bachelor’s degree in both vocal performance and music theory.
 As well as performances and choirs at the conservatory, Julia works as a church musician and performs with the Tallgrass Chamber Choir directed by Jacob Narverud.
 This season is also the first that Julia will be singing with Kantorei KC.
 Outside of music, Julia loves her cats, Disney, and traveling.

 Nanette Kraus joined Te Deum in 2013.
-Nanette recently moved to Kansas City, Missouri, where she works a variety of music projects as church musician, collaborative pianist, and singer.
-She serves as the staff accompanist at Liberty High School and Liberty Community Chorus, and creates rehearsal tracks for choirs in the region and beyond.
-In addition to Te Deum, she enjoys singing with KC VITAs Chamber Choir.
+Nanette recently moved to Kansas City, Missouri, where she enjoys a wide variety of music projects as church musician, collaborative pianist, and singer.
+She serves as the staff accompanist for Liberty High School and Liberty Community Chorus, and creates rehearsal tracks for choirs in the region.
+In addition to Te Deum, she sings with KC VITAs Chamber Choir.
 From 2009-2016, Nanette served as staff accompanist and piano instructor at Baker University.
 Nanette earned a Bachelor of Arts in music from Bethany College and a Juris Doctor from the University of Kansas.
-When not making music, Nanette volunteers at the Kauffman Center and on the Te Deum board and enjoys landscape photography and Jayhawk basketball.
+When not making music, Nanette volunteers at the Kauffman Center and on the Te Deum board, and enjoys landscape photography and Jayhawk basketball.